leadedge/Spout2/SPOUTSDK/Examples/Openframeworks/msbuild.md

 - Type "build" and enter to build.

 The build should succeed with 0 Warnings and 0 Errors.\
-All example applications are accumulated in the project "Binaries" folder.
+Example applications are copied to the "Binaries" folder.

 Leave the console window open and type "CopySource" to select other examples.\
 Type "build" again to repeat the process.

+### Build all examples

+The batch file "BuildAll.bat" combines the commands of "CopySource.bat" and "Build.bat".\
+Run "BuildAll.bat" to build all examples.
+Applications are accumulated in the project "Binaries" folder.